Devking/ArrayShift/README.md

 However, I did have some ideas for approaching this problem, and the interviewer felt that one of my approaches was slightly different from what he had in mind.
 It would have been a clever algorithm, had I implemented it there.
 Of course, I panicked and loss all sense of my basic fundamentals, and ended up running out of time.
 In the end, I asked what his approach would have been, and it was laughably obvious.
 I beat myself over it for the remainder of the day.

 Hours later, after feeling sufficiently disappointed in myself, I ended up sitting down and coding up the problem very thoroughly.
 I tried to attack it from all angles, finishing up what I had started earlier in the day.
+I wouldn't go down without a fight, and my thirst to deeply understand everything in my path wouldn't let me go.
+It's probably a bit of my obsessive-compulsiveness that drives me to master everything I don't know.
+Lack of knowledge scares me, after all.
+In any case, I ended up working with a few different approaches (and languages) just to push myself to practice my technical skills harder.
 This is the product of those efforts.

 In this repository, I have four scripts to accomplish the algorithm at hand, and one script just for basic set-up.
 During the interview, my main language of choice was C, which presented some dramatic on-the-spot issues.
 Although C and C++ are my primary languages, they were not as tidy as scripting languages (especially Python and Matlab in mind).
 Since there was a much easier way to finish the problem using Python, I sat down and practiced more of that language to get a solution in Python as well.
 Two other scripts are in C++, and one (my favorite) is in C, since it is simple enough to implement there.